-11. The dome of the Colorado state capitol is plated with real 24K gold.
+11. The dome of the Colorado State Capitol is plated with real 24K gold.
 However, the real rarity of the Colorado state capitol is on the inside—the world’s entire known supply of Colorado Rose Onyx was used on the building’s interior.

-12. Denver was rated as the healthiest city in the country for pets by Purina, ranking high in categories like veterinarian to pet ratio and a low number of fleas.
+12. Denver was rated as the healthiest city in the country for pets by Purina, ranking high in categories like a veterinarian to pet ratio and a low number of fleas.

 13. Denver has the largest city park system in the nation, with 14,000 acres of mountain parks and 2,500 acres of natural areas.

 14. Denver collects more money for the arts per capita than any other US city, and the Denver Performing Art Complex is the 2nd largest performing arts center in the world.

 15. Except for Calvin Coolidge, every US President since Teddy Roosevelt has visited Denver’s Brown Palace Hotel and Spa.

 16. When viewed from above, the 400,000 pieces of granite paving on the pedestrian walkway of the 16th Street Mall resemble the skin of a western diamondback rattlesnake.

 17. 200 named peaks are visible from Denver.
 32 of them tower at 13,000 feet and above.

 18. Elvis Presley once flew in his private jet from Memphis to Denver’s Stapleton Airport just for a sandwich.
 He ordered 22 Fool’s Gold Loafs, a sandwich containing a jar of peanut butter, a jar of grape jelly, and one pound of bacon, from the Colorado Gold Mine Company Steakhouse for him and his friends.
 They dined on the sandwiches with champagne and then returned home.